kubernetes/community/sig-instrumentation/annual-report-2021.md

 5. Does the group have contributors from multiple companies/affiliations?

-   - Yes: Red Hat, Google, Intel, ...
+   - Yes: Google, Red Hat, Sony, VMware, Intel, independent contributors, and more

 6. Are there ways end users/companies can contribute that they currently are not?
    If one of those ways is more full time support, what would they work on and why?